kristapsbe/rtu-stag/local/README.md

 takes around 20 minutes to run

 the issue with humann2 is that it requires python2 (and, as a result, is incompatible with snakemake) - I think the local conda environments are there to deal with that, but they don't seem to be getting used

+diamond eats around 14 gigs of ram (missed the rest during the test run) takes at least an hour and a half (21:00) to run